 Rowan grabbed her from behind, tickling her sides until she squirmed away, laughing.
 “Better watch it, rakli.
 You know what I’m capable of.”

-“Fitting,” Sam said, causing Sonya to blush.
+“Fitting,” Sam said, grinning as Sonya blushed.
+His grin grew even more when he heard Liam’s low growl, and Sam happily teased his friend by ignoring the man’s warning.
 “Is that the same language you spoke in the forest, Sonya?”

 They entered the large kitchen.
 Sonya put the saucer in the sink and began pulling canisters out of the cupboards.
 She waved the men to the stools at the kitchen island.